Vote results and texts adopted will be added when available.

 The linking of the two trading systems will not only reduce costs of trading with emissions, but also pave the way for more linking with bigger systems such as Australia’s, California’s in the near future, and China’s in a longer perspective.
 Full article…

-The agenda includes items in energy & climate and environment & transport.
+The agenda includes items related to energy & climate, environment, digital, trade and transport policy.

-A summary of the report back on ongoing interinstitutional negotiations is now available.
+A summary of the Commission statement and the remarks by group representatives is now available.